CarlosGTrejo/NabettoBot/prerequisite/README.txt

 - Please run install_req.bat as an adminstrator (install_req.bat is Windows)
-- Make sure to install tesseract-ocr from the official website.
+- Make sure to install tesseract-ocr from the official website: https://github.com/tesseract-ocr/tesseract/wiki/Downloads